rydmike/flex_color_scheme/README.md

     be adjusted directly in the `FlexColorScheme` definition with property value `bottomAppBarElevation` without creating a sub theme or using `copyWith`.

-  * A deviation from `ThemeData.from` color scheme based theme's is that `ThemeData.accentColor` is set to `ColorScheme.primary` and not to `secondary` if not otherwise defined.
-This is done to get an easy way for borders on `TextField.decoration` to use theme based primary color in dark-mode, and not `accentColor` color.

-    There may be a bug in the way `InputDecorationTheme` gets used by the `InputDecorator`.
-We were unable to define a theme that would work correctly for such a setup without resorting to making `accentColor` equal to `ThemeData.primaryColor`.
-This definition has less of an impact visually to any built-in widgets than one might suspect.
-With all the other included theme definitions, we saw no other widget that used `accentColor`.
-FAB and toggles have their own theme and default colors, so they still use the default expected `colorScheme.secondary` color despite this change.

-  * The `accentColor` is made available as a separate scheme property.
-    This done to enable control of the `OutlineInputBorder()` active border color property in color scheme based themes for dark theme-mode.
-    This is just provided as an easy way to override its customized definition without using a `copyWith` on the resulting ThemeData.

   * In `TextSelectionThemeData`, the standard for `selectionColor` is